jaredszajkowski/jaredszajkowski.github.io/content/posts/asset-class-performance-fed-policy-cycles/asset-class-performance-fed-policy-cycles.md

 ## Introduction

 In this post, we will look into the Fed Funds cycles and evaluate asset class performance during tightening and easing of monetary policy.
+We'll pull data for stocks, bonds (IG and HY), and gold, and analyze their returns during different phases of the Fed Funds cycle.
+We'll also establish a simple strategy and allocate capital to a specific asset based on the current phase of the cycle, and evaluate the performance of this strategy over time.

 ## Python Imports